kevinngo77/Riot-API-Practice/README.md

 # Riot-API-Practice
-This was made for fun to calculate win rates of the games my friends and I played
+This was made for fun to calculate win rates of the games my friends and I played.

+First run main.py then I use jupyter notebook to run riotAPIprac